 Dane County Economic Results Released

 The First Business Economic Survey of Dane County, sponsored by First Business Bank and conducted by the A.C.
 Nielsen Center for Marketing Research at the University of Wisconsin-Madison School of Business, showed that profitability was up for nearly 48 percent of businesses compared to 38 percent last year.
-Profitability for retail and service businesses performed better than those in other sectors.
+Profitability for retail and service businesses performed better than those in

 “We saw what I would call a triple-play this year,” says Scott Converse of the Wisconsin School of Business.
 “Retail, manufacturing and service businesses all saw increased profitability.
 However the numbers do indicate a little concern in increased operating costs.”